 Course Attribute: Service-Learning

-Join us in implementing high impact learning practices that facilitate active learning for our students.
+Join us in implementing high impact learning practices that enhance active learning experiences for our students.
 Together we will ensure the realization of the competencies of a University of Nevada graduate!

 This past academic year alone, over 40 courses are implementing some aspect of service-learning into the curriculum, but these faculty members are receiving minimal recognition for their efforts.
-With your help, we can create a culture of service-learning on this campus and continue to encourage our students to engage with the community by teaching them how to become more civically responsible members of society.
+With your help, we can reinforce a culture of service-learning on our campus.
+Encourage our students to engage with the community fosters the values of civically responsible citizens.